note: the webshop will be closed from september 7, 2024 to February 16, 2025 due to maternity leave.

 Besides being a threat to the environment and the inhumane working conditions, fast fashion is also a threat to the craft of batik.
 Making a batik is an intensive and time-consuming process, which requires patience and knowledge.
 Due to the rise of cheaper industrially-made imitations, such as screen prints and machine made prints, there is a decline in batik workshops.
 Batik makers can hardly compete with the low prices of batik imitations, making the batik industry increasingly vulnerable.

 Guave believes it can be done differently.
 We choose slow fashion: producing clothes with attention to people and the planet.
 For a small business like ourselves a completely sustainable supply chain is not possible yet.
-But we always opt for the most sustainable option within our means, taking working conditions, the planet and fair compensation into account.
+But we always opt for the most responsible option within our means, taking working conditions, the planet and fair compensation into account.

 prodcution choices